gzweigle/open-hybrid-piano/HELP.md

 MIDI command overload
 * Restart everything with MIDI disconnected, then connect.
-* Try disconnecting MIDI and connecting to another device with MIDI output.
+* Try disconnecting MIDI from *stem piano* and connecting it to another device with MIDI output to the MIDI receiver.
 * Check circuit board for signs of a bad solder of MIDI resistors.

 No MIDI messages received by MIDI receiver
 * Check connections.
 * Restart everything with MIDI disconnected, then connect.
-* Try disconnecting MIDI and connecting to another device with MIDI output.
+* Try disconnecting MIDI from *stem piano* and connecting it to another device with MIDI output to the MIDI receiver.
 * Are the MIDI resistors soldered into place?

 ## TFT Touch Screen